Player welfare: How big a problem is football facing? And what is being done?

 And as ever, there seems to be as much at stake off the pitch as there is on it.

-For those in charge of English football, the next few months are crucial; decisions on the potential sale of Wembley and whether to bid to host the 2030 World Cup, further trials of VAR, the appointment of a replacement for outgoing Premier League supremo Richard Scudamore and devising new regulations for agents.
+For those in charge of English football, the next few months are crucial; decisions on the potential sale of Wembley and whether to bid to host the 2030 World Cup, further trials of VAR, a review on safe-standing, the appointment of a replacement for outgoing Premier League supremo Richard Scudamore and devising new regulations for agents.

 Potentially most significant of all however, will be the findings of the Football Association's independent inquiry into the historical child sex abuse scandal.
 Due to be published in the autumn, barrister Clive Sheldon's report will highlight the failings that enabled abusers to prey on children in youth football in the past.